- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 - On 2003-01-31 OpenVMS engineering achieved "first boot" on Itanium (their definition of this phrase

-requires a boot up, log in, type a directory command, receive the correct response without a crash)
+requires boot up, log in, enter a DCL directory command, receive the correct response without a crash)

 - On 2015-06-31 HP announced they were outsourcing OpenVMS to VSI (VMS